Hywan/mnt.io/content/articles/2018-01-25-one-conference-per-day-for-one-year-2017/index.md

 +++
 title = "One conference per day, for one year (2017)" date = "2018-01-25"
+description = "In 2017, I've watched one conference per day.
+Here is the conclusion of this challenge."
 +++

 My self-assigned challenge for 2017 was to watch at least one conference